mohan/php-helpers/apps/readme.md

     - Example application to view project files in web browser.
 * Website
     - Example website.
+* Structure Only
+    - Example application without using php-helpers.

 ## To start an application, run